-In summary, the ethnic cleansing of Kashmiri Hindus was not only a human tragedy but a cluster of serious crimes.
+In summary, the ethnic cleansing of Kashmiri Hindus was not only a human tragedy but a cluster of serious international crimes.
 The acts committed fall under multiple legal categories; each sufficient in itself for international accountability:

-- As a crime against humanity, it was a widespread, systematic attack on a civilian population (the Hindu minority) involving murder, rape, persecution and forcible transfer. - As acts genocidal in nature, it aimed to destroy a religious group's existence in a region, with many qualifying genocidal acts committed (killing, causing grievous harm). - It also starkly violated basic human rights enshrined in both Indian law and international human rights law (right to life, security, home, religion, etc.).
+- As a crime against humanity, it was a widespread, systematic attack on a civilian population (the Hindu minority) involving murder, rape, persecution and forcible transfer. - As acts potentially genocidal in nature, it aimed to destroy a religious group's existence in a region, with many qualifying genocidal acts committed (killing, causing grievous harm). - As part of an armed conflict, it breached the laws of war (war crimes) by intentionally targeting civilians and using terror. - It also starkly violated basic human rights enshrined in both Indian law and international human rights law (right to life, security, home, religion, etc.).